WenqinSHAO/pvd-dev/README.md

 ```shell
 ./vms/linux-env.sh kernel bltpkg
 ```
 This will take quite a while.
+Meantime, let's have a quick look at what does this kernel patch actually bring:
+1. It first modifies the IPv6 neighbour discovery option parser behaviour, so that it can understand what happens inside a PvD option.
+This PvD parsing behaviour can be easily turn on/off via option net.ipv6.conf.<interface>.parse_pvd in sysctl.
+The default value is 1, which means on.
+2. TODO: describe the RA parsing behaviour here.
+Note that when parse_pvd is truned off, the kernel just skipps the PvD option in RA as unpactched kernel will do.
+3. When applying learnt ND6 options in RAs, the patch associates prefixes, routes, etc. to the corresponding PvD.
+4. New rtnetlink messages are added so that userspace can be aware of the PvD information update.

-Once finished, generated linux-.*.deb shall sit in $your_project_directory/src/linux-env/
+Once kernel building finished, generated linux-.*.deb shall sit in $your_project_directory/src/linux-env/

 Now you have to wait till the VM is ready and __TURN IT OFF__, as we are going to install PvD-aware kernel pakages on it, from the host machine of the VM.
 ```shell